timhitchins/docker-geoserver/README.md

 mkdir -p ~/geoserver_config/geoserver_data && chmod -R a+rwx ~/geoserver_data
 mkdir -p ~/geoserver_config/pg_data && chmod -R a+rwx ~/pg_data
 ```
+Change the local pass/user files.
+The password is set in `geoserver.env` as the var `GEOSERVER_ADMIN_PASSWORD`.
+CHANGE THIS PASSWORD FROM THE DEFAULT IN THIS FILE!

 Assumming that the docker-compose has been updated to map to the new dirs, build and run from root:

 ```
+cd ~/geoserver_config/docker-geoserver
 docker-compose up
 ```

 The go to http://localhost:8600/geoserver and sign-in with user and password.
-The password is set in `geoserver.env` as the var `GEOSERVER_ADMIN_PASSWORD`.
-CHANGE THIS PASSWORD FROM THE DEFAULT IN THIS FILE!

 ## Adding geotiffs via REST API
 In progress...